-In an era of pressing global challenges, however, this commitment to consent represents a double-edged sword.
-On the one hand, consent protects the interests of states and supports notions of sovereign equality.
-On the other hand, it functions as a barrier to effective cooperation in a world of vastly divergent priorities and concerns.
-A requirement of consent creates a powerful status quo bias that frustrates many attempts to solve global problems.
+In an era of pressing global challenges, however, this commitment to consent must be moderated.
+Though consent does indeed protect the interests of states and support notions of sovereign equality, it also functions as a barrier to effective cooperation in a world of vastly divergent priorities and concerns.
+In both practice and scholarship, the first (positive) effect of consent is given too much weight while the second is all but ignored.